maliahavlicek/ci_mentor_insights/USER_CENTRIC_FRONTEND_README.md

 As a user type, I want to perform an action, so that I can achieve a goal.

 ### Design Choices
-Your site is most likely geared to a certain audience and your design choices should tie into them.
+Your site is most likely geared to a certain audience, and your design choices should tie into them.
 Let the assessors know your thought process.

 You may want to re-watch the videos about the [5 planes of UX development ](https://learn.codeinstitute.net/courses/course-v1:codeinstitute+FE+2017_T3/courseware/22905698f3be425d918ebc64c87801b7/9c295bdc5a4048308460e262b14ab7df/) when writing up this section

 #### Colors

-- Discuss your color pallet
+- Discuss your color pallet choices and how it ties into users' emotions or target audience.
-- include a screen shot using a tool like coolors.co
+- include a screenshot of your pallet using a tool like coolors.co

 #### Typography

-- discuss font size, font types for headers vs buttons vs general text
+- discuss font size, font types for headers vs buttons vs general text and how it ties into users' emotions or target audience.
-- include screen shots of fonts used and links to the appropriate website ex) https://fonts.google.com/specimen/Raleway
+- include screenshots of fonts used and links to the appropriate website ex) https://fonts.google.com/specimen/Raleway

 #### Images